 Provide containment of the transported fluids, and prevent seawater from reaching the armor layers.

-An unbounded flexible pipe structure is made of several layers, which are carefully preformed.
+An unbounded flexible pipe structure is made of several layers, which are carefully performed.
 These layers consist of helically wound metallic strips and armor wires combined with concentric layers of polymer, textile, and fabric tape as well as friction-reducing materials.
-To ensure a robust and uninterrupted service performance, it is paramount to select the material for each layer that best meets the given design conditions or end use attribute requirements.
+To ensure a robust and uninterrupted service performance, it is paramount to select the material for each layer that best meets the given design conditions or end-use attribute requirements